fatemehhi/executivesummary/publicsummary.md

 **Early prevention** leads to lower harm in climate change and death tolls in COVID-19 (Figure 1).
 Both disproportionately affect **vulnerable populations** (Klenert et al., 2020).

-In both there is **cognitive dissonance**, the harbouring of thoughts contradictory to one's actions, preventing response.
+In both, there is **cognitive dissonance**, the harbouring of thoughts contradictory to one's actions, preventing response.
 Individuals ignored safety regulations put into place, potentially due to the limited tangible benefits to following these policies (McGrath, 2017).
 Blame is often placed on governments and the public, preventing individual response (Hinterleitner, Honegger and Sager, 2022).
 Individuals also blame others (e.g., political parties, countries) to protect one's ingroup (Bouguettaya, Walsh and Team, 2022).
 Both crises can cause individuals to adopt a zero-sum mentality; that the outgroup's gain comes at one’s own personal loss (Hasselmann et al., 2013).

 ### Differences: COVID-19 & Climate Change: